-I made Russian Ural track based rocket launcher.
+I made Russian Ural track-based rocket launcher.
 It was built in May 2015.

+I would like to make unique and unusual military vehicle kit.
+It’s Russian multiple rocket launcher BM-21.
+I have never made a truck model so it looks very interesting.
 Anyway, I praise Trumpeter release this kind model.
 I wonder how many sales in the world.
 I don’t know the price of each country, but selling prices in Japan is too expensive, even considering many parts and runners.

 There are seven detailed tires including the spare.
 I keep clean the parting line in the center as the photo left line, right three are after filed.
 These tires seem to be the big appeal point of this kit.

 I could move the tires with installed brass wire placed 6 parts.
 But strength is very weak and some places were cracked, finally it’s unstable.
-Unfortunately, I fixed all shafts to be straight direction of the tires.
+Unfortunately, I fixed all shafts to be the straight direction of the tires.

 During this time, I was watching a disaster film called “Metro 42” in Russia-related.
 It’s excellent work and must be spent much cost of film production.
 The contents are quite interesting and the characters are lively.
-I suppose it’s much competitive compared with the Hollywood movies.
+I suppose it’s much competitive compared with Hollywood movies.
 The Russian original title is “METPO”.

 I did the washing before final adhesion.
 I have never looked real Ural Trucks but only photographs.
-I compared the parts to the real truck photo, almost same shape of steering and meter panel, I think it’s a nice kit.
+I compared the parts to the real truck photo, almost the same shape of steering and meter panel, I think it’s a nice kit.

 I couldn’t attach the driver’s compartment because of that part mistook upside down.
 I need to fix it at any cost.

-Including the below photo, Driver’s seat and hood, fender and exhaust muffler were complex combination, I have carefully temporal assembly.
+Including the below photo, Driver’s seat and hood, fender and exhaust muffler were a complex combination, I have a carefully temporal assembly.
 I’ve struggled a little with the mounting of the steps up to the driver’s seat, the others are almost well.

-Bright part was instructed dark yellow on this manual, but I’m sure that modern Russian AFV’s camouflage pattern’s color is brighter as Creos Mr.Color No321 light brown.
+The bright part was instructed dark yellow on this manual, but I’m sure that modern Russian AFV’s camouflage pattern’s color is brighter as Creos Mr.Color No321 light brown.
 Using the colors of camouflage paint No303 Green FS34102, No321 light brown, No137 tire black.
 It is also unique and individual like German WWII tri-color camouflage.

 BM-21 Grade is 122mm self-propelled multiple rocket launcher that was developed by the Soviet Union in the early 1960s.
 It’s been used all over the world, especially ex-Communist countries.
 “Grade” means hail in Russian.
 In the Soviet Union, 12 launchers had been deployed per one division.

-This time I really hesitated whether doing weathering on the clear parts such as glass windows, in the end I decided not to cover dust.
+This time I really hesitated whether doing weathering on the clear parts such as glass windows, in the end, I decided not to cover dust.
 Clear parts were good accents, some parts are shining, such as headlights.
 It is fun to see a quick glance on the meters in the driver’s seat.

 The front of the Ural truck.
 When I watched the Russian movies, sometimes appears Ural Truck-based special vehicle such as fire trucks, tankers.
-I focused watching the proportion of Ural truck to leave the main story.
+I focused on watching the proportion of Ural truck to leave the main story.

 Some of the actual photos of the Russian modern truck camouflage pattern is uneven and scattered.
-However, I painted camouflage pattern as much as possible to have a sense of unity and 3 colors harmonized.
+However, I painted a camouflage pattern as much as possible to have a sense of unity and 3 colors harmonized.

 It is a large sense of accomplishment after completed military truck which I have been wanting to challenge.
 At first, I’m worried it’s all right, I tried carefully temporarily assembled the parts and possible to avoid disaster.
-I suppose the three-color camouflage of modern Russians good looks, it becomes one of the nice collection item.
+I suppose the three-color camouflage of modern Russians good looks, it becomes one of the nice collection items.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.